satra/NiPyPe-Paper/nipype_paper.rst

 often different components of a Workflow can be executed in parallel and even more so when the same Workflow is being repeated on multiple parameters (e.g., subjects).
-Adding support for additional cluster management systems does not require changes in NiPyPE, but simply writing a plug-in extension conforming to the plug-in API.
+Adding support for additional cluster management systems does not require changes in NiPyPe, but simply writing a plug-in extension conforming to the plug-in API.

 The Workflow engine sends an execution graph to the plug-in.
 Executing the Workflow in series is then simply a matter of performing a topological sort on the graph and running each node in the sorted order.
-However, NiPyPE also provides additional plugins using Python’s multi-processing module, IPython (includes ssh-based, SGE, LSF, PBS, among others) and native interfaces to SGE/PBS clusters.
+However, NiPyPe also provides additional plugins using Python’s multi-processing module, IPython (includes ssh-based, SGE, LSF, PBS, among others) and native interfaces to SGE/PBS clusters.
 For all of these, the graph structure defines the dependencies as well as which nodes can be executed in parallel at any given stage of execution.

-One of the biggest advantages of NiPyPE’s execution system is that parallel execution using local multi processing plug-in does not require any additional software (such as cluster managers like SGE) and therefore makes prototyping on a local multi-core workstations easy.
+One of the biggest advantages of NiPyPe’s execution system is that parallel execution using local multi processing plug-in does not require any additional software (such as cluster managers like SGE) and therefore makes prototyping on a local multi-core workstations easy.